J band

 well as other infrared photometric systems.

-Note that there is a little bit of variation in such bands regarding
+Note that there is some variation in such bands, regarding

 surveys, but versions of the J band are generally